sunshroom/sunshroom.com/readme.md

 ## License

-All personal content (including the contents of the biography, projects, and contact folder) are under copyright.
-Everything else is licensed under the GPL.
-Fork this project and make your own homepage!
-Just don't use anything that is clearly about me :)
+Since this is my personal homepage the contents are under copyright.
+The code itself is released under the GPL however.
+Sooner or later I may get around to making a bare bones template that you can modify for your own Wintersmith projects.
+In the meantime feel free to copy anything that isn't content (which includes all .md files and associated images).